Nesbi/fractal-marcher/README.md

 Simple: [CodeParade](https://www.youtube.com/watch?v=svLzmFuSBhk)
 Nice video, nice channel.

-### Why in JavaScript?
+### Why in pure JavaScript?
 Dunno.
 Fun?

+But in all seriousness it's about the challenge to get something so resource entensive running despite the hardware and language limitations.

 ### Is the engine fast?
 Hell no. 3-4 fps at 400x400px.

 (Does have low level rendering for movement)

-The fractals are not the reason the frame rate tanks so bad.
-(JS is…)

-But I do want to enhance the performance in the future.
-Maybe by outsourcing the resource heavy load to wasm.
+A special focus does lay on making it usable despite those limitations.